 1. The Court: A Closed World

 This is the most obvious difference.
 In tennis, the court is open and the boundaries are the white lines.
-In padel, the court is smaller (20m x 10m compared to 23.77m x 10.97m for doubles tennis) and is entirely enclosed by walls (glass and mesh).
-In padel, the ball is “alive” after hitting the glass, which completely changes space management.
+In padel, the court is smaller (20m x 10m compared to 23.77m x 10.97m for doubles tennis) and is entirely surrounded by walls (glass and mesh fence).
+In padel, the ball is “live” after hitting the glass, which completely changes space management.

 2. The Racket: Strings vs Carbon

-A tennis racket is large, with a long handle and a string bed with taut strings that act like a spring.
+The tennis racket is large, with a long handle and a string bed with taut strings that act like a spring.
 In padel, the pala is smaller, thicker (38 mm), and stringless.
-It has a foam core (EVA or FOAM) and a perforated surface.
-This material difference reduces leverage and requires a much shorter stroke.
+It has a foam core (EVA or FOAM) and a surface perforated with holes.
+This equipment difference reduces leverage and requires a much shorter stroke.

-3. The Serve: The End of Brute Force
+3. The Serve: The End of Raw Power

 In tennis, the serve is a weapon of mass destruction, struck overhead with maximum power.
 In padel, the serve is purely tactical.
-It must be performed underhand, after one bounce on the ground, and the impact must be below the waist.
-The goal is not to hit an “ace,” but to get to the net to take position.
+It must be performed underhand, after a bounce on the ground, and the impact must be below the waist.
+The goal is not to hit an “ace”, but to get to the net to take position.

 4. Scoring: The “Golden Point”